 How do adult BH Home and Community Based Services (HCBS) work for those between the ages of 18 and 21?

 The adult BH HCBS services are only available to eligible adults ages 21 and over in HARPs or HIV SNPs.

 Is there a cap for how many family members or collaterals the person may identify to receive adult Family Support Services?

 No. The individual receiving this service is the one who decides which family members and other collaterals may be engaged in the service.

 What trips are covered under adult Home and Community Based Services non-medical transportation?

 Please refer to MCTAC's non-medical transporation webinar, held on January 9, 2017, which provided guidance on allowable vs. non-allowable trips.
 Resources from this webinar can be found here.

 Can a recipient of adult Home and Community Based Services (HCBS) also receive Health Home Care Coordination without duplication of services?

 What are the requirements and expectations regarding supervision of peer support specialists/advocates for adults?

 Per state issued guidance, supervision of peer support must be provided by a licensed behavioral health practitioner.
 The frequency of supervision should be determined as clinically appropriate.

-Will there be any standards concerning choice and conflict of interest (for the service choices the clients are making)?
+Will there be any standards concerning choice and conflict of interest (for the service choices the clients are making) for adult clients?

 The federal government is very serious about conflict free choice in HCBS.
 Providers will need to document the choices being offered to the client and the state will collect and monitor that information.

-Are HCBS certification and provider qualifications, requirements or guidelines?
+Are Adult HCBS certification and provider qualifications, requirements or guidelines?
 Do all criteria need to be met?
 Can staff waivers be obtained and if so how?